Practical Parenting: Is Your Child at a Healthy Weight?

 How to help your child:

-Check out the food at your child’s school.
+- Check out the food at your child’s school.
 Parents have been largely responsible for getting healthier choices in vending machines and school cafeterias.
-Speak to them about eating breakfast at school every morning- it is free and make them more likely to be engaged learners throughout the day.
+Speak to your kids about eating breakfast at school every morning; it will help them to be more engaged learners throughout the day.

 Whatever approach parents choose to take, the purpose is not to make physical activity and healthy eating a chore, but to make the most of the opportunities you and your family have to be active.